 Notice: Undefined index: allow_guests_rate_on_post in /home/altern73/public_html/profile/wp-content/plugins/wpdiscuz/forms/wpdFormAttr/Form.php on line 396

-Here are my top picks for the best books available on recovery from abuse.
-These are the titles I personally believe every woman should read on the path toward healing after an abusive relationship.
+Here are my top picks for the best books available about recovering from abuse.
+These are titles I personally believe every woman should read on the path toward healing after an abusive relationship.